-- Applicants must have at least a Bachelor's degree of min.
-3 year with good overall scores (at least a second class upper or equivalent) from a university or recognized equivalent.
+- Applicants must have a Bachelor's degree of minimum 3 years from a university or recognized equivalent.
+Good overall scores (at least a second class or equivalent, preferably higher) are recommended.

-- Applicants must be able to demonstrate through their transcripts basic science training in (i) mathematics or statistics and (ii) chemistry or biochemistry, and an overall academic education background in a relevant discipline like (either) agriculture, biology, forestry, environment, land and water management, physical geography, geology or civil engineering.
+- Applicants are expected to have a basic science training in (1) mathematics or statistics and (2) chemistry or biochemistry, and an overall academic education background in a relevant discipline like (either) agriculture, biology, forestry, environment, land and water management, physical geography, geology or civil engineering verifiable through their transcripts.